12 Most Haunted Places in South Jersey

 Whitall House

+The Whitall House at the Red Bank Battlefield Park is a house-turned-field hospital with a haunted history.
 The house was built by James and Ann Whitall in 1748 and proved instrumental when defending Fort Mercer.
 It has been reported that the mistress of the house catered to some of the wounded soldiers.

 Different paranormal events have occurred in the Whitall House, such as hearing disembodied voices in the hospital area and seeing children on the first and second floors.
 One paranormal investigator reported getting the sensation that someone grabbed her elbow.
-The Whitall house has been described as generally feeling like you are in an elevator.
+The Whitall House has been described as generally feeling like you are in an elevator.
 If that doesn’t scare you, we do not know what will.

 Whitall House is open for visitations all year round and offers history lessons and guided tours that can show you how 18th-century families lived.